azzlack/Sentinel.OAuth/README.md

 A user has a `Password` field that can be used to authenticate the user using Basic authentication.
 In addition, it is possible to use an api key to authenticate using Basic or Signature authentication.

 ## UserApiKey
-A user can have multiple api keys
+A user can have multiple api keys.
+The private key generated when creating a client can be used with both Basic and Signature authentication.

 ## Authentication Types
 ### OAuth 2.0 / OpenID Connect
+This follows the standard OAuth 2.0 authentication flows.

+**NOTE: The `redirect_uri` parameter must be present on all authentication requests.**

 ### Basic Authentication
 [Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) can be enabled by setting the `EnableBasicAuthentication` property to `true` when setting up the Authorization server.